RongjiangWang/PSGRN-PSCMP_2020/README.md

 ======================================================
 NOTE:

-A bug in a subroutine (pscokada.f) of PSCMP2020 was reported by users on July 20, 2026.
+A bug in a subroutine (pscokada.f) of PSCMP2020 was reported by users.
 It does not affect the computation results of the co- and post-seismic displacement fields, but it causes large errors in co- and post-seismic stress calculations.
+The related subroutine was updated on July 20, 2026.